Zero-temperature thermodynamics of dense asymmetric strong-interaction matter: Dense asymmetric QCD matter

-It is instructive to investigate how color neutrality affects our results.
-This can be done by computing the trajectory along which charge neutrality and $\beta$-equilibrium are taken into account but the color-neutrality constraints are dropped (i.e.,~$\mu_3\!=\!\mu_8\!=\!0$).
+It is instructive to investigate how color neutrality affects our results.\footnote{As discussed above, we expect neutron-star matter to be ``color neutral", see Refs.~\cite{Amore:2001uf,Alford:2002kj,Steiner:2002gx,Buballa:2005bv}.
+Results for ``color charged" neutron-star matter are shown {\it only} to illustrate which of the quantities considered in the present work are strongly affected by the implementation of the color-neutrality constraint, at least within our present model setup which allows a study of both cases at comparatively low numerical costs.
+For numerically more intense studies of properties of strong-interaction matter, such a comparison may be potentially useful since an implementation of additional constraints (here, the color-neutrality constraint) may then be very costly from a numerical standpoint.} This can be done by computing the trajectory along which charge neutrality and $\beta$-equilibrium are taken into account but the color-neutrality constraints are dropped (i.e.,~$\mu_3\!=\!\mu_8\!=\!0$).
 In the following, we shall refer to this trajectory as ``color-charged neutron-star matter trajectory".
 In Fig.~\ref{fig:nocolor}, this trajectory is shown together with the (color-neutral) neutron-star matter trajectory in the plane spanned by the total density and the down-quark fraction.
 We find that both trajectories lie close to each other and effectively converge when the density is increased.
 As a consequence, the electron fraction~$n_{\rm e}/n$ along the color-charged neutron-star matter trajectory also approaches the one along the (color-neutral) neutron-star matter trajectory, see Fig.~\ref{fig:efrac}.
 However, towards lower densities, we observe that the electron fractions associated with the two trajectories start to deviate clearly.
 Recent constraints from nuclear physics and observations disfavor large electron fractions at low densities in neutron stars and also suggest that the electron fraction does not increase towards lower densities~\cite{Huth:2020ozf}.
 With respect to astrophysical applications, we may therefore cautiously conclude from our results that the implementation of color neutrality becomes increasingly relevant when the low-density regime is approached.
 In any case, the electron fractions along both trajectories are still consistent with the aforementioned constraints from nuclear physics and observations.